ejfox/website/content/blog/md/constantly-making-things.md

 I basically spent the last 2 years making [one thing](https://www.newscaststudio.com/2018/11/05/nbc-big-board-update/).
 One big, complicated, amazing thing.
 I made lots of other little things on the side, but it was almost like cheating.
 It sometimes felt like I was stealing energy away from my big project to work on something small, creative, and different on the weekend.

 I have always focused on working on whatever people will pay me for.
-I am a designer after all. [^That has always been the central difference –in my understanding – between an *artist* and a *designer*. **Artists make whatever they want** and hope someone buys it. **Designers work with a client**, iterate, and ensure they are enacting a client’s vision.
+I am a designer after all. ^ge[That has always been the central difference –in my understanding – between an *artist* and a *designer*. **Artists make whatever they want** and hope someone buys it. **Designers work with a client**, iterate, and ensure they are enacting a client’s vision.
 The lines are blurry, but this is my rudimentary understanding.]

 Sometimes it feels futile, as it is tempting to be drawn into a hole of past goals and dreams that have not yet been attained.